 Mark – Preaching Relationship

 Mark’s gospel skips over any dialogue for Jesus’ baptism and temptation.
-The first words he records are when Jesus began His ministry.
+The first words this writter records are when Jesus began His ministry.

 Now after John was put in prison, Jesus came to Galilee, preaching the gospel of the kingdom of God, and saying, “The time is fulfilled, and the kingdom of God is at hand.
 Repent, and believe in the gospel.”
-(Mark 1:14-15)
+(Mark 1:14-15, NKJV)

 And He said to them, “Why did you seek Me?
 Did you not know that I must be about My Father’s business?”
-(Luke 2:49)
+(Luke 2:49, NKJV)

 Completing His mission was a key focus while Christ was here on this earth.
 He told His disciples, “My food is to do the will of Him who sent Me, and to finish His work” (John 4:34).
 Being about His Father’s business sustained His ministry.
 He knew was was expected, He valued what the Father values, and He fully submitted to His will (Luke 22:41-44).